Find elevations with the Tilequery API

 limit

 : This parameter allows you to specify the maximum number of results that a query can return.
-The default number of results is five, and the maximum number is 50.layers
+The default number of results is five, and the maximum number is 50.
+The specified number of features are returned in order of their proximity to the queried{lon},{lat}

 : This parameter allows you to only return results from specific layers in the queried tileset.